Yale-BIM/f21-assignments/assignment-3/README.md

 ### Transforms in ROS

 The [tf](http://wiki.ros.org/tf) library in ROS represents transforms and coordinate frames in a `tree structure` buffered in time.
-The tree is a directed graph, where any two vertices are connected by one path.
+The tree is a directed graph with a root, and where any two vertices are connected by one path.
 The nodes of this graph corresponds to coordinate frames, each associated with a link, and the edges correspond to transforms between pairs of frames.